aakashthakare/blog/blogposts/observerex/observerex.md

 }
 ```

 Note that the `StockMarket` is completely unaware of the underlying observer.
 Any class can be a observer not necessarily it to be a `Trader`.
-However, every `Trader` will be an `StockObserver` by default.
+However, every `Trader` will be a `StockObserver` by default.

 Consider a scenario where a `Trader` is interested in specific stock and not all stock.
 We can think of two options here,
 1. `StockMarket` can register `Trader` for specific `Stock`.